robofinch/lifetime-foundry/crates/stable-view/README.md

 For example, [`PointerViewKind`] implements `StableView<'_, '_, Rc<T>>` and
 [`RecursiveViewKind<(VT, VE)>`] implements `StableView<'_, '_, Result<T, E>>`.

-A [`UnstableViewKind`] type implements the stable view traits for all source data types in a trivial way, by not putting any `'stable` data in its provided views.
+An [`UnstableViewKind`] type implements the stable view traits for all source data types in a trivial way, by not putting any `'stable` data in its provided views.

 Still, it is useful for a type to indicate how it is *expected* to provide views in the most common